 However, compliance is never an easy work for most of the organizations.
 There are a lot of federal regulations and laws that educational organizations need to respond to, making compliance almost a headache for many institutes.
 In fact, meeting compliance standards (such as FERPA) ranks the third among all challenges that higher-education IT professionals have to face.

 But don’t worry, every challenge could be broken down and accomplished through several steps.
-Below will be a brief introduction on some of the most important regulations in the education sector — with a focus on FERPA — followed by the consequences of non compliance and a guidance on ensuring compliance in the education sector.
+Below will be a brief introduction on some of the most important regulations in the education sector — with a focus on FERPA — followed by the consequences of non-compliance and a guidance on ensuring compliance in the education sector.

 SECTION 2 What is FERPA and The Cost of Non Compliance

 FERPA is one of the most important federal regulations in the education sector, aiming at protecting the privacy of students and their parents.
-FERPA requires that all institutions funded by federal government under programs administered by the U.S. Department of Education comply with certain rules and procedures with regard to maintaining and disclosing the student’ educational records, including GPA, enrollment and even billing information.
+FERPA requires that all institutions funded by the federal government under programs administered by the U.S. Department of Education comply with certain rules and procedures with regard to maintaining and disclosing the student’ educational records, including GPA, enrollment and even billing information.
 The act gives parents and students over 18 years old access to perspective educational records, the power of requiring amendments in these documents and also some control over the disclosure of information from the records.
-In most of the cases, school must have the parent’s or the student’s consent before it releases the education records to any other third parties.
+In most of the cases, the school must have the parent’s or the student’s consent before it releases the education records to any other third parties.

 You should be able to find the latest update on FERPA on the website of the U.S. Department of Education: http://www2.ed.gov/policy/gen/guid/fpco/ferpa/index.html

 Failing to comply with FERPA can cause serious consequences.
 First of all, an educational institution that fails in FERPA compliance may forfeit its federal funding.
-What’s more, several states would also impose a monetary penalty on the institute for the disclosure of the private information.
+What’s more, several states would also impose a monetary penalty on the Institute for the disclosure of the private information.

 Secondly, given the fact that over 30% of security breaches in colleges are caused by unintended disclosure, the overlook of student privacy may result in serious information leakage that will potentially cause great financial loss and lawsuits.

-Thirdly, failure in FERPA compliance can also has a negative influence on the reputation of the institute, which could further result in a loss of alumni donations and even a reduction in the number of students applying to or attending the institution.
+Thirdly, failure in FERPA compliance can also have a negative influence on the reputation of the institute, which could further result in a loss of alumni donations and even a reduction in the number of students applying to or attending the institution.

 All of these unfavorable consequences could be avoided by conducting internal employee education on FERPA and deploying a comprehensive IT solution to accomplish day-to-day monitoring and evaluation.
 Both of these initiatives would be talked about in details in the following part of this book.